History of the Ann Arbor Branch Used Book Sale

 - Other AAUW branches, including the Jackson Branch, the Wyandotte/Downriver Branch as well as nearby libraries, have been supplied with books from our overflow: good books that we couldn’t use because our categories were full.
 In recent years, volunteers from Tecumseh and Clinton libraries have welcomed all our good overflow books as a wonderful source for their sales as well.
 In addition, we have established a working relationship with a local entrepreneur who welcomes our less usable discards for his further end-use, which has improved our recycling efforts for books we cannot use ourselves.
 Cooperative relationships are to be treasured and we very much hope to be able to continue doing this for many years to come!

 - We worked with the community.
-The year Pfizer closed, we engineered, with their help, a “Pfizer Days” Used Book Collection at their site in April.
+The year Pfizer closed their Ann Arbor research facility (now repurposed as the UM North Campus Research Complex), we engineered, with their help, a “Pfizer Days” Used Book Collection at their site in April.
 We collected about 75 boxes of good books to add to our collection.

 - As our efforts increased it became obvious that storage of supplies for the sale far exceeded efforts by members to store them in basements, so a storage facility was incorporated into the operation.